SamuelSchepp/swifty-ninja/README.md

-swifty-ninja ist eine NINJA ("Ninja is not Java") Compiler und VM implementierung in Swift.
+swifty-ninja ist eine NINJA ("Ninja is not Java") REPL Implementierung in Swift.